 Sue's Question: I was awarded the family home in our divorce seven years ago.
 My ex was to pay me each month the mortgage until the home was paid off.
 In the meantime, I paid off the mortgage from its sale.
 I have been claiming his payments to me to pay the mortgage as income on my taxes each year...yet, should I be paying taxes (while he is claiming deductions) if this is actually money he owes me for my receiving the home in the divorce?
 If not, can I go back on my taxes and revise them?

 Brette Answers: Your attorney can help determine if the payments were designated as alimony or property settlement.
-Alimony is taxable; property settlement is not.
+For divorces finalized before 2019 alimony is taxable; property settlement is not.
 Good luck.

 Donna Asks: My ex-husband and I had a joint checking account, into which he deposited money to pay for the mortgage.
 Every month there was an excess between $120 and $180 which I withdrew to pay bills when I was short.
 Is this illegal?